-- Hold an annual historic preservation workshop to answer questions, assist with paperwork and documentation. - Maintain a list of local contractors that have experience with historic properties or restoration specialties.

-• Continue to support the Preservation Commission and their efforts for preservation in Leavenworth.
+- Hold an annual historic preservation workshop to answer questions, assist with paperwork and documentation. - Maintain a list of local contractors that have experience with historic properties or restoration specialties. - Continue to support the Preservation Commission and their efforts for preservation in Leavenworth.

-• Promote regular maintenance, develop minimum maintenance, and ensure permits are reviewed under the Kansas Preservation Law.
+Promote regular maintenance, develop minimum maintenance, and ensure permits are reviewed under the Kansas Preservation Law.

-Strategy 3: Incentivize historic preservation.
+Incentivize historic and cultural preservation.